 The HP 27xi is another very nice looking IPS display.
+This is a nice screen size for gaming.
 The chrome look on the bottom border and the stand are very elegant.
 The base is made up of two pieces which snap together effortlessly and allow the display to tilt back at a 45 degree angle.
 The main monitor panel then clicks into the designated clamp on the base.
 The unit connects to laptops, PCs and set-top devices via 1x HDMI, 1x VGA or 1x DVI.
 Both VGA and DVI cables are included, with a HDMI cable sold separately.
 I should mention, the AOC I2757FH sports dual HDMI connections.

 From construction to performance–this is a gorgeous monitor.
 Yet be leery if you don’t care for glare coating on your display screen.
 It’s thick on this one.
 It does enhance the look and sharpness of images but it also reflects a crippling glare if hit with the slightest sunlight.
 This will be a deal-breaker for some and a nonissue for others.
 So it’s worth a mention.